24 Jan Become my patron to help our Gentle Protest work

 Love what we’re doing?
 Be a part of it…

-Shouting, heckling, and hating are not the only forms of political engagement.
 Leonard Cohen said, “There is a crack in everything, that’s how the light gets in.”
-My gentle protest approach to craftivism is part of that light, and it is getting in.
+Our gentle protest approach to craftivism is part of that light, and it is getting in.

 There’s still so much more to be done.
 In these times of increasing uncertainty, more and more people are turning to the Craftivist Collective and myself for help.
 My passion is to keep supporting, inspiring and empowering people to protest gently and more strategically to help make our world even more awesome than it is!
 If only passion and positive impact paid the bills…

 I’m keen to stay independent and stick to my principles when it comes to my work like keeping this website ad-free and turning down offers of paid work that don’t fit with the principles of the collective.
 But that means I need your help.
 If you’ve been inspired by the work we do in any way, I’d be so grateful if you’d consider supporting it to continue and grow.
-By adopting me (not literally – you don’t need to get the spare room ready!) £10 a month for the remaining months of 2018 (or longer) you will help ensure that the Craftivist Collective survives (this can be paid monthly or one lump sum) for another year and hopefully longer.
+By becoming my patron for £10 a month you will help ensure that the Craftivist Collective survives (this can be paid monthly or one lump sum) and thrives.

-This isn’t a new concept for activists – campaigners throughout history, from Martin Luther King and Gandhi to Peter Tatchell and Jack Monroe, have relied on the kindness of strangers and friends.
-Now I’m appealing to that same kindness to help keep the Craftivist Collective thriving.
+This isn’t a new concept for activists – campaigners throughout history, from Martin Luther King and Gandhi to Peter Tatchell and Jack Monroe, have relied on the kindness of strangers and friends to be patrons.
+Now I’m appealing to that same kindness to help keep the Craftivist Collective flourishing in our fragile world.

 - We’ve helped 50,000 staff in one organisation go from minimum wage to the Living Wage.
 Watch the TEDx talk on how here